-- economic and market conditions, including factors impacting global supply chains such as pandemics and geopolitical conflicts and tensions, including the uncertainty created by the war in Ukraine and the Israel-Hamas war: - the impact of inflation and rising interest rates together with the threats of stagflation or recession; - the Company's ability to execute its growth strategies; - the degree or lack of market acceptance of the Company's products; - reliance on third parties for marketing, distribution and commercialization, and clinical trials; - the impact of variations in the values of the Canadian dollar in relation to the U.S. dollar and Euro; - the impact of the volatility in financial markets; - the Company's ability to retain members of its management team and key personnel; - the impact of changing conditions in the regulatory environment and product development processes; - manufacturing and supply risks; - increasing competition in the industries in which the Company operates; - the Company's ability to meet its contractual obligations; - · the impact of product liability matters; - the impact of litigation involving the Company and/or its products: - the impact of changes in relationships with customers and suppliers; - the degree of intellectual property protection of the Company's products; - developments and changes in applicable laws and regulations, and; - other risk factors described from time to time in the reports and disclosure documents filed by Crescita with Canadian securities regulatory agencies and commissions, including the sections entitled "Risk Factors" in the Company's most recent annual MD&A and AIF.
+- economic and market conditions, including factors impacting global supply chains such as pandemics, geopolitical conflicts and tensions, and trade protection measures, like the imposition of tariffs and retaliatory tariffs by the United States and Canada; - the impact of inflation and fluctuating interest rates; - the Company's ability to execute its growth strategies; - the degree or lack of market acceptance of the Company's products; - reliance on third parties for marketing, distribution and commercialization, and clinical trials; - the impact of variations in the values of the Canadian dollar in relation to the U.S. dollar and Euro; - the impact of the volatility in financial markets; - the Company's ability to retain members of its management team and key personnel; - the impact of changing conditions in the regulatory environment and product development processes; - manufacturing and supply risks; - increasing competition in the industries in which the Company operates; - the Company's ability to meet its contractual obligations; - the impact of product liability matters; - the impact of litigation involving the Company and/or its products; - the impact of changes in relationships with customers and suppliers; - the degree of intellectual property protection of the Company's products; - developments and changes in applicable laws and regulations, and; - other risk factors described from time to time in the reports and disclosure documents filed by Crescita with Canadian securities regulatory agencies and commissions, including the sections entitled "Risk Factors" in the Company's most recent annual MD&A and AIF.